 (c) For collateral security purposes to aid in providing financing for itself, provided that the assigning Party will require any secured party, trustee or mortgagee to notify the other Party of any such assignment.
 Any financing arrangement entered into by either Party pursuant to this Section will provide that prior to or upon the exercise of the secured party’s, trustee’s or mortgagee’s assignment rights pursuant to said arrangement, the secured creditor, the trustee or mortgagee will notify the other Party of the date and particulars of any such exercise of assignment right(s).
-If requested by the Party making any such collateral assignment to a Financing Person, the other Party shall execute and deliver a consent to such assignment containing customary provisions, including representations as to corporate authorization, enforceability of this Agreement and absence of known Defaults, notice of material breach pursuant to Section 8(A), notice of Default, and an opportunity for the Financing Person to cure a material breach pursuant to Section 8(A) prior to it becoming a Default.
+If requested by the Party making any such collateral assignment to a Financing Person, the other Party shall execute and deliver a consent to such assignment containing customary provisions, including representations as to corporate authorization, enforceability of this Agreement and absence of known Defaults, notice of Material Breach, notice of Default, and an opportunity for the Financing Person to cure a Material Breach prior to it becoming a Default.

 (2) An assigning Party shall provide prompt written notice of the assignment to the other Party.
 Any attempted assignment that violates this Section is void and ineffective.
 Any assignment under this Agreement shall not relieve either Party of its obligations under this Agreement, nor shall either Party’s obligations be enlarged, in whole or in part, by reason thereof.

+(3) The foregoing limitations on assignment do not limit the PUCT’s authority to decertify ERCOT and/or transfer its responsibilities and/or assets to another organization or a successor organization as permitted in Tex.
+Util.
+Code Sec.
+39.151 or 16 Tex.
+Admin.
+Code Sec.
+25.364.

-C. No Third Party Beneficiary.
-Except with respect to the rights of the Financing Persons in Section 11(B), (a) nothing in this Agreement nor any action taken hereunder shall be construed to create any duty, liability or standard of care to any third party, (b) no third party shall have any rights or interest, direct or indirect, in this Agreement or the services to be provided hereunder and (c) this Agreement is intended solely for the benefit of the Parties, and the Parties expressly disclaim any intent to create any rights in any third party as a third-party beneficiary to this Agreement or the services to be provided hereunder.
+D. No Third Party Beneficiary.
+Except with respect to the rights of the Financing Persons in Section 10(B), (a) nothing in this Agreement nor any action taken hereunder shall be construed to create any duty, liability or standard of care to any third party, (b) no third party shall have any rights or interest, direct or indirect, in this Agreement or the services to be provided hereunder and (c) this Agreement is intended solely for the benefit of the Parties, and the Parties expressly disclaim any intent to create any rights in any third party as a third-party beneficiary to this Agreement or the services to be provided hereunder.
 Nothing in this Agreement shall create a contractual relationship between one Party and the customers of the other Party, nor shall it create a duty of any kind to such customers.

-D. No Waiver.
+E. No Waiver.
 Parties shall not be required to give notice to enforce strict adherence to all provisions of this Agreement.
-No breach or provision of this Agreement shall be deemed waived, modified or excused by a Party unless such waiver, modification or excuse is in writing and signed by an authorized officer of such Party.
+No breach or provision of this Agreement shall be deemed waived, modified or excused by a Party unless such waiver, modification or excuse is in writing and signed by an authorized officer of the Party against whom such waiver, modification, or excuse is sought to be enforced.
 The failure by or delay of either Party in enforcing or exercising any of its rights under this Agreement shall (a) not be deemed a waiver, modification or excuse of such right or of any breach of the same or different provision of this Agreement, and (b) not prevent a subsequent enforcement or exercise of such right.
 Each Party shall be entitled to enforce the other Party’s covenants and promises contained herein, notwithstanding the existence of any claim or cause of action against the enforcing Party under this Agreement or otherwise.